 7. The recognized winners will be notified through their school, principal, teacher or organization leader.
 GOOD LUCK

 How to make a good guess

 My name is Mojave Maxine and I live in the desert tortoise habitat at The Living Desert.
 I’ve been living here since April of 1997, and I’m about 44 years old.

 Every fall, when I feel a chill in the air and I notice the days getting shorter, I go into my burrow and enter a state of sleep called brumation.
 Brumation is the reptile version of hibernation – it’s our long winter sleep.
 While in brumation, I avoid the cold winter temperatures and conserve my energy as I wait for spring to arrive.

-Last year, over 1900 students from all nine Southern California Counties entered the Mojave Maxine Emergence Contest to guess when I would make my first appearance for the year.
-I hope that you will try and guess when I will emerge this year.
+Last year, hundreds of students from all nine Southern California Counties entered the Mojave Maxine Emergence Contest to guess when I would make my first appearance.
+I hope that you will try to guess when I will emerge this year.
 The best way to make a good guess is to learn a bit about desert tortoises and by looking at my previous emergence dates (see table below).

 Good luck with your guess – and remember to always cover your trash, stay on designated trails, and please don’t touch or move wild desert tortoises!